 That ability is crucial for marketers, because companies must practice omnichannel marketing to survive in today’s business climate.
 Doing so, however, can be overwhelming, with new channels emerging all the time and budgets and teams regularly downsized.
 So you need an efficient way to execute your marketing plans.

 For example, instead of creating marketing packages for each separate channel, teams use a PIM solution to gather all product information, confident that it’s complete and robust since everything feeds into one place.
 From there, any component or asset can be seamlessly and quickly pushed to sales channels, whether they’re direct sales, wholesale, retail, or online marketplaces.

 When it’s time to update or add data, only the main record needs to be changed.
 So, when new campaigns and content are created, the information included is accurate and consistent.

 Benefits of PIM

-Unlike MDM, PIM is laser focused on product marketing.
+Unlike MDM, PIM is laser-focused on product marketing.
 Partnering with Widen to make the switch to a PIM system has several benefits, including:

-- Centralizing product management and catalog generation
+- Centralized product management and catalog generation

-- Allowing for easier collaboration
+- Easier collaboration

-- Improving brand consistency
+- Improved brand consistency

 What is MDM?